n3bkv/WaveNode-to-MQTT/README.md

 | `debug/wavenode_hwnd`         | Window handle of detected WaveNode app        | `131234`        |
 | `unknown/<id>`                | Catch-all for unrecognized message IDs        | (varies)        |

+---

+## Troubleshooting

+- **No MQTT output**
+  - Verify broker address/port in setup or `config.json`.
+  - Check broker auth or allow anonymous connections.
+  - Look for console logs about **connect** errors.

+- **WaveNode HWND not found**
+  - Ensure WaveNode app is running and visible at least once.
+  - Confirm the registry key exists (`HKCU\Software\WaveNode\WN\Handle`) or that the process name matches one of the known options.

+- **Too many MQTT messages**
+  - Increase `PublishMinIntervalMs` and/or `PublishMinDelta` in settings or via environment variables.

+- **Dashboard shows stale values**
+  - Consider disabling `Retain` (globally) or remember that fast topics are already non‑retained.

+---

 ### Notes
 - **Reflected power and return loss** are derived values, computed from forward power and SWR.
 - All MQTT messages are published with the `retain` flag by default (can be changed in config).
 - Topics are prefixed by your configured **Base Topic**.
 For example, `wavenode/peak_watts/1`.

+---

 ## Architecture Overview